Promo/just-carousel/readme.md

 contains fields: `prevSlide` and `currentSlide`.

 ### onMovingStart
 Calls whenever any animation is started, including calling slideTo and user touch moving.
-Useful to optimize FPS.
-(For example, you can stop video playing inside of slide when carousel animating.)
+Useful to optimize FPS (For example, you can stop video playing inside of slide when carousel animating.).
+Callback takes object with field `currentSlide` contains index.

 ### onMovingEnd
 Calls whenever any animation is stopped.
+Callback takes object with fields `currentSlide` and `prevSlide` contain indexes.

 ## Instance methods